cyngularsecurity/cloudformation-aws-onboarding/README.md

 ## TODO

-1. use custom s3 bucket on client side to store stacks template files and lambdas code.
 2. add ResolverQueryLoggingConfigAssociation type, stack 2, for detaching vpcs on stack deletion.
 3. check for already existing resources and deletion options for: